zoranzhao/lwip-hcsim/README.md

 # lwip-hcsim
-# This is a SystemC-based OS model port of lwIP
+# A SystemC-based OS model port of lwIP

 ## Changes:
 - All global states are encapsulated in a context class.
-- A port of HCSim OS model is included
+- A HCSim (https://github.com/zoranzhao/HCSim) port is included

 ## References:
 [1] Zhuoran Zhao, Vasileios Tsoutsouras, Dimitrios Soudris, Andreas Gerstlauer,